Guide to Buying and Leasing Property in Thailand

 But the key word here is might.
-If you carry on reading this section you will understand the potential pitfalls of leasehold property.
+If you carry on reading this section you will understand the potential pitfalls of a leasehold condominium.
 The biggest problem for leaseholders in the future is their perception of what they actually “own”, or as the case may be, don’t own.

 Some foreigners think it is more or less the same as freehold ownership.
 With a leasehold condo, they believe they have “bought” something akin to a UK leasehold.
 But they don’t have 999 years of ownership.
 While they have may have been offered lease extensions up to 90 years, those 90 years are also not guaranteed.

 Because of these misconceptions, people think their leasehold is a saleable asset for the next century.
-With the cooperation of the freeholder/landlord, it may one day be transferrable, and you may even be able to sell it.
-But it is best to think of a leasehold as long-term rental.
+With the cooperation of the freeholder/landlord, it may one day be transferable, and you may even be able to sell it.
+But it is best to think of a leasehold as a long-term rental.